Skip to contents

 Plot of path for model fit

-X_plus_ancestry <- cbind(admix$race, admix$X)
+X_plus_ancestry <- cbind(admix$ancestry, admix$X)

 colnames(X_plus_ancestry) <- c("ancestry", colnames(admix$X))

-# create a new design
+# create a design

 admix_design2 <- create_design(X = X_plus_ancestry,

-outcome_col = admix$y,
+y = admix$y,

 # below, I mark ancestry variable as unpenalized